-As with other callbacks we've seen, such as the value callbacks we worked with earlier this chapter, the context keyword this points to the DOM element in question.
-In Listing 5.11, we use the context to create a jQuery object pointing to a single footnote, , then we append the element to the notes , and finally wrap the footnote inside an element.
+As with other callbacks we've seen, such as the value callbacks we worked with earlier in this chapter, the context keyword this points to the DOM element in question.
+In Listing 5.11, we use the context to create a jQuery object pointing to a single footnote , append the element to the notes , and finally wrap the footnote inside an element.

 To mark the locations in the text from which the footnotes were pulled, we can take advantage of the .each() callback's parameter.
-This parameter provides the iteration count, starting at 0 and incrementing each time the callback is invoked.
-Therefore, this counter will always be 1 less than number of the footnote.
-We'll account for this fact when producing the appropriate labels in the text:
+This parameter provides the iteration count, starting at zero and incrementing each time the callback is invoked.
+Therefore, this counter will always be one less than the number of the footnote.
+We'll use this fact to produce the appropriate labels in the text, as follows:

 '''

-$(document).ready(function() {
+$ (document).ready(function() {

 var $notes = $('').insertBefore('#footer');

 $('span.footnote').each(function(index) {

 $('' + (index + 1) + '').insertBefore(this);

-$(this).appendTo($notes).wrap(');
+$(this).appendTo($notes).wrap('');

 });

 });

 '''

-Now, before each footnote is pulled out of the text to be placed at the bottom of the page, we create a new element containing the footnote's number and insert it into the text.
-The order of actions is important here: we need to make sure that the marker is inserted before the footnote is moved, or else we lose track of its initial position.
-Note also that the expression (index + 1) must be in parentheses so that it is interpreted as addition, since + is also used for string concatenation in JavaScript.
+Now, before each footnote is yanked out of the text to be placed at the bottom of the page, we create a new $\langle \sup \rangle$ element containing the footnote's number and insert it into the text.
+The order of actions is important here; we need to make sure that the marker is inserted before the footnote is moved and we lose track of its initial position.
+Note also that the expression (index + 1) must be in parentheses so that it is interpreted as addition, as + is also used for string concatenation in JavaScript.